arcolife/dockerComp/README.md

 Cheers! :)

 Note: For server side deployement (i.e., the server that basically is responsible for distributing data
-      to clients), It has to be deployed somewhere and it's IP has to be provided at line
+      to clients), It has to be deployed somewhere and it's IP has to be provided in your install_me.sh.
-      ```export SERVER_D=<IP ADDRESS>``` in install_me.sh.
-And then you may distribute the install_me.sh
+      And then you may distribute the script to the clients.
-      script to the clients.
-To be able to let the clients communicate with your server, you really need
-      to host it somewhere and distribute the modified install script as instructed above.

-To test it locally, run ```# cd server-side/ && python run.py``` in one terminal and in other,
-go to project root and run ```# ./install_me.sh ```.

 **TESTS**